Table of Contents

 Scepticism – healthy scepticism is an important part of investigating crimes.
 Everyone is a suspect until something concrete proves otherwise.
 It is also important to understand that witness accounts aren’t always accurate.
 It has been found that when referring to memories (such as during a witness account), most people have trouble getting all details correct, and most people’s perceptions are based on their personal lives and values.

 Forensic scientists use various tools, equipment and software to find, collect, protect and transport evidence, including fingerprint kits, DNA analysis kits, chemical reagents, and digital forensic software.
 They also use specialized equipment such as microscopes, spectrometers, and chromatographs.
 Although each forensic scientist may do things a little differently, there are typical tools that they all use.
 The Most basic and important tools are:

 ✴ Crime scene tape to secure the scene and the area where the crime occurred.

 ✴ Camera and film to photograph scenes and evidence.

 ✴ Gauges to place in photos to allow for the recording of scale.

 ✴ Sketchpad and pens for scene sketches.

 ✴ Disposable and protective clothing (overall suits), face masks and gloves (usually latex gloves).

-✴ Torch and other light sources such as laser, ultra violet (UV) and infrared (IR) lighting.
-These different lights can uncover certain types of evidence that normal torchlight won’t.
+✴ Torch and other light sources include laser, ultraviolet (UV) and infrared (IR) lighting.
+These different lights can uncover certain evidence that normal torchlight won’t.

 ✴ Magnifying glass to help with finding trace evidence.